anna-poplavska/online-tech-store/README.md

 # Online tech store

 It includes a dynamic product catalog, filtering, a favorites system, a shopping cart, pagination, and responsive layout.
-I also integrated external APIs to fetch product data.
+I also used external APIs to fetch product data.

 ### Links
 - [Demo](https://anna-poplavska.github.io/online-tech-store/)